generaleramon/rpi_zram/README.md

 # Simple ZRAM Enabler Script
-The script is pre-tuned for the Raspberry Pi 3/4

-Fixed `4GB` Swap with multiple streams and `LZ4` compression algorithms are set by default
+Fixed `16GB` Swap with multiple streams and `ZSTD Level 8` compression algorithms are set by default

 -----------------------------------------------------------------